Steve Spurrier Jr.

 In 2009, Spurrier Jr. developed Alshon Jeffery into a consensus first-team Freshman All-American after leading the team in receptions, yards and touchdown catches.
 Spurrier Jr. helped guide Jeffery to a school-record season in 2010, as the sophomore amassed over 1,500 receiving yards and nine touchdowns, earning unanimous All-SEC honors, All-America accolades and a nod as a Biletnikoff Award finalist.

 Jeffery capped his career with 49 catches for 762 yards in 2011, finishing his three-year stint in the Garnet & Black with school records in receiving yards (3,042) and 100-yard receiving games (12), and tying the school record for touchdown catches with 23.

-Born in Palo Alto, Calif., Spurrier played collegiate football at Duke University, where he earned his bachelor's degree in 1994.
+Born in Palo Alto, Calif., Spurrier Jr. played football at Duke, where he earned his degree in 1994.
 He later earned a master's degree at Florida in 1996.